Javinator9889/IOManager/README.md

 [![IOManager](https://img.shields.io/badge/Download%20-GLOBAL-green.svg)](https://goo.gl/XTDef9)

-## I have used and I love it.
+## I have used it and I love it.
 What can I do?

 You can do:
 + **Fork** these project and *develop* your custom version: I will like to see it